 What size tip should I use?

-There’s a large amount of tip size to choose from, the different size cue ball would sometimes require a different size cue tip for better control.
+There’s a large number of tip sizes to choose from, the different size cue balls would sometimes require a different size cue tip for better control.
 The overall tip sizes are from 8mm-14mm, The best-recommended snooker tip would be choosing a tip from 8mm-10mm on your cue, and for a pool cue, you would choose from 11.5-13mm tip, and yes, pool and snooker are two different gameplays.

 What size pool cue stick should I choose?

-A standard one-piece cue still will be 57 inches long and the two-piece would be 58 inches long if you an average height person to as tall as 6ft4, am sure this length cue stick will be right for you however if you are taller than the 6ft4 your gonna need a taller custom cue stick which would be a 61inches cue stick to be using.
+A standard one-piece cue still will be 57 inches long and the two-piece would be 58 inches long if you are an average-height person as tall as 6ft4, am sure this length cue stick will be right for you however if you are taller than the 6ft4 your gonna need a taller custom cue stick which would be a 61inches cue stick to be using.

 The wrap is the thick end part of the cue stick that you’re going to be having the most skin contact with your striking hand.
 There are a variety of wraps out there to choose from but for now, I am going to just list the 4 main types of wraps that are on the cues.